 Metrics tools

 Available when the Content permission is on.
-Metrics views are reusable definitions of measures and dimensions, stored as blocks.
+Metrics views are reusable definitions of measures and dimensions: saved once, queried many times.

 | Tool | What it does |